formsandflows/PACo/Components/v2.0_In progress/Core/PACo_Dialog_A.md

 | cmp_VisualizationColor | Text | The color of the visualization. | #0078d4 |

 ### Buttons
-A dialog can show 1 or 2 buttons depending on its need.
+A dialog can show 0, 1 or 2 buttons depending on its need.
 A button can contain an icon (image).
 If only one button is needed, only one table item must be added.
 One button will have a centered alignment.
 Two buttons will have a right alignment.
+If 0 buttons should be shown, only one table item must be added where the properties "Text" and "Title" should be empty.

 A button has the following properties: